Hades210/yuv-viewer/README.md

 - YUV420SP Tiled mode
     - 4x4

-YV1210 is the same as YV12 with 10bpp.
-Since SDL does not support this format, I fake it by converting it to standard 8bpp YV12 prior to viewing.

-Y42210 is YCbCr 4:2:2 planar with 10-bpp.
-Since SDL does not support this format, I fake it by converting it to standard 8bpp YVYU prior to viewing.
+Since SDL does not support 10 bit, I fake it by converting it to standard 8bpp YV12 or 8bpp YVYU prior to viewing.

 Basically, because that's whats SDL supports.
 Other YCbCr (YUV) formats are simple to add as long as